REFLEX: Self-Refining Explainable Fact-Checking via Verdict-Anchored Style Control: Introduction

+Experiments show that our internal-activation-based approach outperforms methods that rely on external resources, either in verdict accuracy alone or jointly in verdict accuracy and explanation quality with more faithful and concise reasoning.
+Moreover, \textsc{REFLEX} generalizes across backbones, datasets, and limited-sample settings, demonstrating strong transferability (up to 7.54 Macro-F1 points), flexibility (up to 7.57 Macro-F1 points), and data efficiency.
+We further find that evidence-free training is better suited to our paradigm, as external evidence can introduce noise and amplify hallucinations.
+In addition, we observe a divergence amplification effect: larger directional discrepancies between KVs and IVs yield more effective disentanglement and stronger gains.
+Post-hoc analysis further shows that explanations produced by \textsc{REFLEX} are more logically coherent and less misleading, thereby mitigating faithfulness hallucination and improving verdict accuracy.

-Overall, our main contributions are as follows: \begin{itemize} \item We propose REFLEX, a plug-and-play, self-refining paradigm that disentangles truth into substance and style, enhancing interpretability and steering efficiency. \item REFLEX achieves state-of-the-art performance on real-world datasets with only a small set of self-refined samples, while producing high-quality explanations. \item We show that explanations serve a dual role---not only enhance human understanding but also act as internal activation signals to enhance factual reasoning. \item We find that REFLEX represents human-unknown truths in middle layers due to its complexity, whereas the human-observable truths are embedded in higher layers. \end{itemize}
+Overall, our main contributions are as follows: \begin{itemize} \item We propose \textsc{REFLEX}, a simple yet effective self-refining paradigm that disentangles fact from style, improves explanation faithfulness, and mitigates misinformation. \item \textsc{REFLEX} achieves state-of-the-art performance on a real-world dataset using only a small number of self-refined training samples, while producing high-quality explanations. \item We show that \textsc{REFLEX} supports cross-model transfer and exhibits performance-adaptive transferability, which can reduce response latency in fact-checking. \item We identify a divergence amplification effect in \textsc{REFLEX}, where greater directional divergence yields larger performance gains. \end{itemize}